 As an Assistant Professor in the Department of Education Policy and Leadership, Dr. Sondra N. Barringer teaches courses in statistics and academic governance.
 She was awarded her Ph.D. and Master of Art in Sociology from the University of Arizona where her research was funded by the Association for Institutional Research and an Excellence Graduate Fellowship in the Social Sciences.
 Read more.

-Dr. Pavlakis is an Assistant Professor of Education Policy and Leadership.
+Dr. Pavlakis is an Associate Professor of Education Policy and Leadership.
 She holds a Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison, an M.Sc. in Social Policy and Planning from The London School of Economics and Political Science, an M.Sc. in Teaching from Pace University through the New York City Teaching Fellows Program, and a B.A. in History from Brown University.
 Read more.

-Dr. Meredith Richards is an Assistant Professor of Education Policy and Leadership.
+Dr. Meredith Richards is an Associate Professor of Education Policy and Leadership.
 She received her Ph.D. in Educational Policy from the University of Texas at Austin and was an IES Post-doctoral Fellow in Education Policy and Methods at the University of Pennsylvania.
 Read more.

-Dr. Amy Gillespie Rouse is an Assistant Professor of Special Education in the Department of Teaching and Learning.
-After earning her Bachelor of Arts in Sociology and Master of Teaching in Special Education from the University of Virginia, Dr. Rouse was a special education teacher in Virginia public schools for six years.
+Amy Gillespie Rouse, Ph.D., is an Associate Professor in the Department of Teaching and Learning at Southern Methodist University.
+After earning her Bachelor of Arts in Sociology and Master of Teaching from the University of Virginia, Dr. Gillespie Rouse was a teacher, primarily in Tier 1 and Tier 2 elementary settings, in Virginia public schools for five years.
 She subsequently earned her doctorate in Special Education from Vanderbilt University, where she was an IES predoctoral fellow.
 Read more.

 Watt Lesley Black, Jr. joined the SMU faculty after a 26-year career in public schools, where he began as a foreign language teacher and ended with a successful 8-year tenure as principal at Blalack Middle School in Carrollton-Farmers Branch ISD.
 Read more.

-Peter Carton, J.D., is a Lecturer in the department of Applied Physiology and Wellness.
+Peter Carton, J.D., is a Clinical Assistant Professor and the Director of Sport Management in the department of Applied Physiology and Sport Management.
 He received his J.D. from Seton Hall University School of Law in Newark, NJ and his experience includes working for Major League Baseball (MLB).
 Read more.

 Dr. De La Garza earned his master’s and doctoral degrees in counseling from the University of North Texas.
 He earned his bachelor’s degree in biology at Abilene Christian University.
 He is a Licensed Professional Counselor with a supervisor credential in the state of Texas as well as a National Certified Counselor.
 Read more.

-Dr. Diane Gifford is a clinical assistant professor in Department of Teaching and Learning.
+Dr. Diane Gifford is a Clinical Assistant Professor in Department of Teaching and Learning.
 In 2013, she earned her a Ph.D. in Educational Research with a focus on literacy and, more specifically, specific reading comprehension deficits in children.
 During her doctoral studies at SMU, she was one of ten students chosen nationwide for the Council of Exceptional Children’s Division of Research Outstanding Doctoral Student Scholars for 2010.
 Read more.

-Dr. Donna Gober joined the faculty of the Department of Applied Physiology and Wellness in the fall of 2008 after earning an Ed.D. in Educational Leadership with a cognate in Higher Education from Lamar University.
+Dr. Donna Gober joined the faculty of the Department of Applied Physiology and Sport Management in the fall of 2008 after earning an Ed.D. in Educational Leadership with a cognate in Higher Education from Lamar University.
 She has been teaching full time in higher education since 1995.
 Dr. Gober earned a Master of Science in Wellness with minors in Exercise Physiology and Counseling from the University of Mississippi while employed as a graduate instructor in the Department of Health, Exercise Science, and Recreation Management.
 Read more.